Update: DirecTV Now isn't the only new live TV streaming service on the block – YouTube TV should be here before you know it.

 It’s ironic, really, that DirecTV Now is being released by AT&T – a bread and butter cable company that said a few years ago that cord cutters would never control the market.
 But besides being somewhat a somewhat comical twist of fate, AT&T’s switcheroo does highlight one thing: the world’s turning to streaming, and even the big cable companies can no longer ignore that.

 Of course, DirecTV Now isn’t the only one on the market.
 Its main competition – Sling TV and PlayStation Vue – are both already on the market and offer similar deals.
-So which one’s best?
+Heck, even YouTube is getting into the game with YouTube TV.
+So, which one’s best?
 And, more importantly, are any of them worth cutting the cord for?